Axioms for Automated Market Makers: A Mathematical Framework in FinTech and Decentralized Finance: Examples of AMMs

+\begin{remark} In each of the aforementioned AMMs, we have described them so that $P(t,t) = 1$ for any $t > 0$.
+Especially when considering pairs of stablecoins, a different balanced price may be desirable.
+Consider the desired balanced price $p > 0$, then setting $\bar{u}^p(x,y) := u(px,y)$ satisfies all of the same axioms as $u$ with pricing oracle $\bar{P}^p(x,y) = p P(px,y)$; in particular, $\bar{P}^p(t,pt) = p$ by construction for any $t > 0$.
+Notably, in this case, the balance occurs not when the pool of asset $A$ and $B$ are equal but rather when their ratio coincides with the desired price $p$. \end{remark}

-Other AMMs are built from the structure of Uniswap V2 directly. \emph{Balancer} ($u(x,y) = w\log(x) + (1-w)\log(y)$ for parameters $w \in (0,1)$; see Appendix~\ref{sec:balancer}) is merely a weighted version of Uniswap V2 so as to scale the asset pools when pricing. \emph{Uniswap V3} ($u(x,y) = \log(\alpha + x) + \log(\beta + y)$ for parameters $\alpha,\beta > 0$; see Appendix~\ref{sec:uniswapv3}) introduces ``virtual reserves'' so as to concentrate liquidity and decrease price slippage.
-However, the concentrated liquidity introduced in Uniswap V3 comes at the expense of~\ref{normalized} and~\ref{scale} so that, much like StableSwap, it only has finite liquidity and does not scale linearly.
+Other AMMs are built from the structure of Uniswap V2 directly. \emph{Balancer} ($u(x,y) = w\log(x) + (1-w)\log(y)$ for parameters $w \in (0,1)$; see Appendix~\ref{sec:balancer}) is merely a weighted version of Uniswap V2 so as to scale the asset pools when pricing. \emph{Uniswap V3} ($u(x,y) = \log(\alpha + x) + \log(\beta + y)$ for parameters $\alpha,\beta > 0$; see Appendix~\ref{sec:uniswapv3}) introduces ``virtual reserves'' so as to concentrate liquidity and decrease price impacts.
+However, the concentrated liquidity introduced in Uniswap V3 comes at the expense of~\ref{normalized},~\ref{scale}, and~\ref{inada} so that, much like StableSwap, it only has finite liquidity and does not scale linearly.\footnote{As detailed in \cite{uniswapv3} and provided in Appendix~\ref{sec:uniswapv3}, the virtual liquidity $\alpha,\beta$ for Uniswap V3 are dynamic in practice; in fact, they are constructed in such a way that Uniswap V3 satisfies \ref{scale}.}

 The final AMM which we consider that is used in practice is \emph{Dodo} ($u(x,y) = \log(P\alpha(x,y) + \beta(x,y))$ for external price $P > 0$; see Appendix~\ref{sec:dodo}).
 Dodo is fundamentally different from all other AMMs considered within this work as it uses an \emph{exogenous} pricing oracle (such as a centralized exchange) and does not provide its own pricing oracle.
 Because there is no endogenous pricing oracle, Dodo permits pooling and withdrawing in any combination of assets (though with the possibility of withdrawal fees so as to guarantee the withdrawal is possible).
 The utility for Dodo is constructed in such a way to attempt to match the external price.